Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 - This season, the Sooners have an against the spread record of 4-6 in their 10 games as a favorite of 3.5 points or more.

-- Oklahoma is 4-4 against the spread and 8-0 overall in games when it puts up more than 20.5 points.
+- Oklahoma is 4-4 against the spread and 8-0 overall in games when it records more than 20.5 points.

 - The Sooners have 10 giveaways this season, while the Cyclones have 12 takeaways .